roxana-zeraati/abcTau/README.md

 import sys
 sys.path.append('./abcTau')
 ```
 You can see the working examples in the Jupyter Notebook Tutorials 1 and 2.
-Typical time for installation (i.e. cloning the repository) is less than 10 sec.
+The typical time for installation (i.e. cloning the repository) is less than 10 sec.

 ## Development
-The object oriented implementation of the package allows users to easily replace any function, including generative models, summary statistic computations, distance functions, etc., with their customized functions to better describe statistics of their data.
+The object-oriented implementation of the package allows users to easily replace any function, including generative models, summary statistic computations, distance functions, etc., with their customized functions to better describe the statistics of their data.
 You can send us your customized generative models to be added directly to the package and create a larger database of generative models available for different applications (contact: research@roxanazeraati.org)

 ### List of available summary statistics (check "summary_stats.py" for details):